 Please note Dangerous Goods regulations state that dry ice containers cannot contain more than 2kg of dry ice and must not be sealed.
 A small vent is required to allow the carbon dioxide gas to escape.

-- FAA approved for air transport
+- must be FAA approved

 - Inogen One G3